microsoft/PR-Metrics/docs/creating-releases.md

    `devDependencies` are excluded.

    When updating this file, retain the content to the first line, which is the license for PR Metrics itself.
-All content following this line should b replaced.
+All content following this line should be replaced.
 Note that the ordering of licenses may change.
 This is expected.
 1. Enter `npm run build:package` to update the contents of the `dist` folder.
 1. Commit all the changes to a new branch.